 The Wayne SWCD is a political subdivision of the State of Ohio, Ohio Department of Agriculture, Division of Soil and Water Conservation.
 Each one of Ohio's 88 counties has a local office.
 The Wayne SWCD was established by local election of the populace in 1947.

 MISSION: The mission of the Wayne Soil and Water Conservation District is to protect, restore, enhance, and promote the wise use of natural resources.
-This will be achieved through the developement of projects, technical assistance, education of the public, the cooperation of landowners/users, and through coordination with our partner agencies.
+This will be achieved through the development of projects, technical assistance, education of the public, the cooperation of landowners/users, and through coordination with our partner agencies.

-VISION: The Wayne Soil and Water Conservation District goal is to be recognized as a leader in promoting responsible stewardship and conservation of natural resources by providing education, technical assistance and the implementation of best management practices with friendly public service and a strong healthy working partnership with USDA/NRCS and our local agencies
+VISION: The Wayne Soil and Water Conservation District goal is to be recognized as a leader in promoting responsible stewardship and conservation of natural resources by providing education, technical assistance and the implementation of best management practices with friendly public service and a strong healthy working partnership with USDA/NRCS and our local agencies.

-- All programs and staff related to soil and water conservation have been moved to the
+All programs and staff related to soil and water conservation have been moved to the

 It was the Dust Bowl days of the 1930s, a time when drought choked the Great Plains stretching across Texas, Oklahoma, Kansas, New Mexico and Colorado.
 Soil from America's breadbasket filled the skies.
 Sometimes a single dust storm lingered for days.